 Frequently Asked Questions: Statutory Holidays in Yukon

-What are statutory holidays in Yukon?
+What are the statutory holidays in Yukon?

 Statutory holidays are legislated paid days off for employees in Yukon.
 Eligible workers can take these 11 annual holidays off with holiday pay.